yipeichan/yipeichan.github.io/pricingWholelifeInsurance.md

 <br>
 ## Mathematical Statement
-<div class="f">Writing the expected present values of benefits mathematically in equations would be as follows,<br>
+<div class="f">Writing the expected present values of the benefits provided in this policy in mathematical equations would be as follows,<br>
 n: premium payment period</div>
 <br>
 <font color="black"><b>1.
 Death/ Total Disability Benefit<br></b></font>